armandosunny/EcoNicheS/README.md

 ## [Points and pseudoabsences](http://cran.nexr.com/web/packages/ENMeval/vignettes/ENMeval-vignette.html)

 Here, by uploading our previously edited .cvs file and any of our .asc layers, as a result, in RStudio we will obtain a map that can be viewed in the files and graphics window, specifically in the Plot tab.

-In the example that shows the results obtained, 1000000 was used as the number of random points, however the default value is 100, but it can be modified, so the appropriate number of points for our study can be indicated in the third box of the tab.
+In the example shown below, 1000000 was used as the number of random points, however the default value is 100, but it can be modified, so the appropriate number of points for our study can be indicated in the third box of the tab.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/a37ba849-6c5e-422e-b26e-d1562e09e4ae)

+<sub>Plot shown in RStudio.
+If you wish, remember that it is also possible to save the image in PNG format by right-clicking on it.</sub>
 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/d2bb018a-1461-4a5a-9a62-4618b5c7cb26)